MetricsHub®

 Using the MCP tools

-Once the connection is established, your AI assistant can call the PingHost
+Once the connection is established, your AI assistant can call the PingHost tool as follows:

 {